-When it comes to decorating ideas for your home, there are often very few limits on outcomes that enhance your living spaces.
-A home DIY makeover not only changes the appearance of your living spaces, but it can also breathe new energy into your home.
-However, if you have a fireplace that doesn’t have a mantle, decorating, even if it’s just for special occasions, it becomes a little more difficult.
+When it comes to decorating ideas for your home, there are often very few limits on outcomes to enhance your living spaces.
+A home DIY makeover not only changes the appearance of your living spaces but can also breathe new energy into your home.
+However, if you have a fireplace that doesn’t have a mantel, decorating becomes a little more challenging, even if it’s just for special occasions.

-Especially if you have a fireplace surrounded by living room decor.
-One of the best ways to overcome mantel decor as a fixture.
+Especially if you have a fireplace surrounded by living room décor, one of the best ways is to overcome mantel décor as a fixture.
 Below are a few ways that MagikFlame suggests mantel decorating can be done without a mantel.

-Fireplaces are often the focal point of the room that brings the whole room together with a few decor ideas.
-Below are a few ways on how to decorate a fireplace without a mantle that brings a centerpiece together and you’ll be proud to show off on a home tour, even if you don’t have any interior design experience.
+Fireplaces are often the room’s focal point, bringing the whole room together with a few decorative ideas.
+Below are a few ways to decorate a fireplace without a mantel that brings a centerpiece together.
+You’ll be proud to show off on a home tour, even if you have no interior design experience.

-With a fireplace without a mantle, you’re working with a blank canvas.
-A painter starts with a blank canvas, and a blogger starts with a blank page.
+You’re working with a blank canvas when you have a fireplace without a mantel.
+A painter starts with a blank canvas, and a blogger begins with a blank page.
 A DIY project that someone eventually sells on Etsy has several possible outcomes before the creator eventually decides which direction to take.

-While a blank canvas has near limitless potential, it’s also overwhelming as there’s nothing to start with except your own ideas which do not yet have form.
-The main question people have when starting a new project with a blank canvas is where to start.
+While a blank canvas has near limitless potential, it can also be overwhelming as there’s nothing to start with except your own ideas, which have not yet formed in your mind.
+When starting a new project with a blank canvas, people’s main question is where to start.

-The first step to decorating a fireplace that doesn’t have a mantle is to create a sense of structure.
+The first step to decorating a fireplace that doesn’t have a mantel is to create a sense of structure.
 For authors, they give themselves structure by creating an outline that guides them from the beginning to the end of their story.
-If homeowners don’t first establish a sense of structure when decorating a fireplace without a mantle, they can throw off the visual balance of the area, or it looks too cluttered.
+If homeowners don’t first establish a sense of design when decorating a fireplace without a mantel, they can throw off the visual balance of the area, or it looks too cluttered.

-When decorating for Christmas or a different winter holiday celebrated at the same time, the first and most important step is to clear the space and create a blank canvas.
+When decorating for Christmas or a different winter holiday celebrated simultaneously, the first and most important step is to clear the space and create a blank canvas.
 While it might be easier to switch out pieces one at a time, this draws out the decorative process as you’re wondering exactly where something should go when that space is already occupied.
-A Christmas garland is an excellent way to break up space and to create a sense of structure.
-It not only creates a festive feel to the living room, but it also defines the area.
+A Christmas garland is an excellent way to break up space and create a sense of structure.
+It not only creates a festive feel to the living room but also defines the area.

-Candles are another great way to enhance the fireplace decor.
-While there’s a concern that even with a MagikFlame electric fireplace, melting candles and finding the appropriate distance from the heat source is key.
-If the candles start melting two feet away from the heat source, try placing the candle holders on either side of the fireplace opening until they stabilize.
+Candles are another great way to enhance the fireplace décor.
+At the same time, there’s a concern that melting candles and finding the appropriate distance from the heat source is key, even with a MagikFlame electric fireplace.
+If the candles start melting two feet away from the heat source, try placing the candles further from the heat on either side of the fireplace opening until they stabilize.

 For optimal safety and to make sure the candles don’t melt each other or create their own drafts, make sure they are at least three inches from each other.
-Done properly, there’s nothing that invokes a cozy scene more than a fire in the fireplace with unlit candles at a safe distance in front.
+Appropriately done, nothing invokes a cozy scene more than a fire in the fireplace with unlit candles at a safe distance in front.

-A garland that creates structure doesn’t have to be created from objects such as gourds or pumpkins, but a color scheme can be just as festive.
-While the main colors for Halloween are orange and black, you don’t have to stay with those colors.
-The complementary color for orange is blue, which isn’t normally a color associated with bats, witches, and pumpkins.
+A garland that creates structure doesn’t have to be made from objects such as gourds or pumpkins; a color scheme can be just as festive.
+While the primary colors for Halloween are orange and black, you don’t have to stay with those colors.
+The complementary color for orange is blue, which isn’t usually a color associated with bats, witches, and pumpkins.

 Other colors that pair well with orange are white, brown, purple, and green.
 If you want to have a Halloween theme with elements of nature, then the colors of green, brown, and orange are the best choices.

 Leaves are another great way to decorate a stone fireplace or a faux fireplace.
 Autumn leaves naturally turn orange and brown when then they change colors.
-In some cases, they also become a brilliant red or even a bright yellow.
+They also become a brilliant red or even a bright yellow.
 In some instances, they become a dark reddish-purple.

 Pumpkins are an iconic part of the mid-autumn holiday, and they don’t even have to be real.
 When decorating with pumpkins, the size of the pumpkins determines how close or how far to the built-in fireplace they should be.
 Since the fireplace opening itself is the focal point, if your pumpkins are bigger, they should be further away from the fireplace opening.

-If they are smaller, or a stack of smaller, or mini pumpkins, the closer they can be to the fireplace opening.
+If they are smaller or a stack of smaller or mini pumpkins, they can be closer to the fireplace opening.
 If you do carve your pumpkins, a few ways to make them last longer are to:

 - Keep it in the fridge overnight